kHRISl33t/runtime-env-cra/README.md

 }
 ```

+*Note*: if you want to run tests for each environment, you'd have to generate the runtime environment variables for each environment.

 ## Typescript usage

 - Create `./src/types/globals.ts` file and pase the following (**modify the `__RUNTIME_CONFIG__` properties to match your environment**):